Detectability of hierarchical communities in networks: Detectability of a network partition

 Here $\SNRl = 1$ corresponds to the detectability limit and is equivalent to \cref{eq:SNRPP} for the planted partition model.
 A higher $\SNRl$ implies that it is easier to recover the planted partition.
 However, in the following section we will see that, for a hierarchical community partition, $\SNRl$ is not really informative about the detectability of the complete hierarchy.

-We remark that as $\bm Q$ is a non-negative matrix, $\lambda_1$ will always be non-negative according to Perron-Froebenius theory and $\SNRl$ is therefore always non-negative.
+We remark that as $\bm Q$ is a non-negative matrix, $\lambda_1$ will always be non-negative according to Perron--Froebenius theory and $\SNRl$ is therefore always non-negative.
 Moreover, it can be shown that the eigenvalues of $\bm Q$ correspond precisely to the nonzero eigenvalues of $\mathbb{E}[\bm A | \bm H, \bm \Omega]$.